-I’ve been wearing a men's medium (I’m 173cm tall and weigh ~67kg, pre-lockdown...) the fit is loose, especially around the shoulders, body, and arms, but pulls in nicely at the wrists and waist, so there’s plenty of room to layer up should the temperature really drop.
+I’ve been wearing a men's medium (I’m 173cm tall and weigh ~67kg) the fit is loose, especially around the shoulders, body, and arms, but pulls in nicely at the wrists and waist, so there’s plenty of room to layer up should the temperature really drop.

 There are two waist pockets for your phone or keys, and the jacket is separated out in panels with a fully reflective front-body and mesh panelling down and under the arms, as well as across the back to improve ventilation.

-When I was out running with the rest of the PH team before the National Running Show in the dark (and very cold) mornings of January, everyone commented on how visible I was and how reflective the jacket was.
+When I was out running with the rest of the PH team before the National Running Show in the dark (and very cold) mornings earlier this year, everyone commented on how visible I was and how reflective the jacket was.
 Praise indeed!

 The pros and cons of the Proviz REFLECT360